rashedulraha/NovaKidz/README.md

 ## License

-All assets are proprietary to Hero Kidzz.
+All assets are proprietary to NovaKidz.

-# Hero-Kidz-assets
+# NovaKidz-assets